blab/cartography/docs/cartography.md

 PCA and MDS's distances were calculated using 4 components, while t-SNE and UMAP were calculated with 2.
 By plotting these distance measurements, we can observe how correlated the dataset is.
 The higher the correlation, the better a function can describe the relationship between the Hamming distance value and the Euclidean distance value.
-In this way, constant correlation in a plot reveals that the embedding tends to capture and retain global patterns rather than look, and a splayed structure points to local structure preservation over global.
+In this way, constant correlation in a plot reveals that the embedding tends to capture and retain global patterns, and a splayed structure points to local structure preservation.
 Therefore, the closer the Pearson Coefficient is to 1, the better the embedding is at preserving pairwise relationships in Euclidean space.
 The LOESS line drawn through the plot assesses the best fit function for the embedding.
 We bootstrapped our scatterplot to find the Pearson Coefficient with a confidence interval.